* This is the Professional Version. *

 Urinary incontinence is common.
 The descending pelvic organs may intermittently obstruct urine flow, causing urinary retention and overflow incontinence and masking stress incontinence.
 Urinary frequency and urge incontinence may accompany uterine or vaginal prolapse.

 Severe or persistent symptoms and 3rd- or 4th-degree prolapse require surgery, usually hysterectomy with surgical repair of the pelvic support structures (colporrhaphy) and suspension of the top of the vagina (suturing of the upper vagina to a stable structure nearby).
-Surgical options include a vaginal approach (vaginal repair) and an abdominal approach.
-Laparotomy or laparoscopy can be used with an abdominal approach.
+Surgical options include a vaginal approach (for sacrospinous ligament suspension or sacrospinous colpopexy) and an abdominal approach (sacrocolpopexy).
+Robot-assisted laparoscopy is most often used with an abdominal approach.

 Surgery is delayed until all ulcers, if present, have healed.